jasnow/railroader-site/source/_posts/2011-11-04-brakeman-0-dot-8-4-released.markdown

 ### hash_insert() Fixed

 `hash_insert` was broken and would cause some spurious warnings.
-For example, sometimes `only_path => true` would be set in `params`, but Brakeman would mess up the `params` hash and a redirect warning would still be created.
+For example, sometimes `only_path => true` would be set in `params`, but Railroader would mess up the `params` hash and a redirect warning would still be created.

 ### Threaded Checks No Longer Use Queue

 When using threaded checks, the resulting warnings were stored in a thread-safe Queue.
 This has been removed, and the resulting value from each thread will be used instead.
 This should avoid some (small) locking overhead and is just simpler.

-### "Like" Brakeman on Ruby Toolbox
+### "Like" Railroader on Ruby Toolbox

-Please consider 'liking' Brakeman on the [Ruby Toolbox](https://www.ruby-toolbox.com/projects/brakeman)!
+Please consider 'liking' Railroader on the [Ruby Toolbox](https://www.ruby-toolbox.com/projects/railroader)!